NAIA all but bans transgender athletes from women's sports. NCAA vows to ensure 'fair competition'

 NAIA all but bans transgender athletes from women’s sports.
 NCAA vows to ensure ‘fair competition’

-The National Association of Intercollegiate Athletics, the governing body for mostly small colleges, announced a policy Monday that all but bans transgender athletes from competing in women’s sports.
+The National Association of Intercollegiate Athletics announced a policy Monday that all but bans transgender athletes from competing in women’s sports at its 241 mostly small colleges across the country.

-The NAIA’s Council of Presidents approved the policy in a 20-0 vote.
-The NAIA, which oversees some 83,000 athletes at schools across the country, is believed to be the first college sports organization to take such a step.
+The NAIA Council of Presidents approved the policy in a 20-0 vote at its annual convention in Kansas City, Missouri.
+The NAIA, which oversees some 83,000 athletes competing in more than 25 sports, is believed to be the first college sports organization to take such a step.

-According to the transgender participation policy, all athletes may participate in NAIA-sponsored male sports but only athletes whose biological sex assigned at birth is female and have not begun hormone therapy will be allowed participate in women’s sports.
+According to the transgender participation policy, which goes into effect in August, all athletes may participate in NAIA-sponsored male sports but only athletes whose biological sex assigned at birth is female and have not begun hormone therapy will be allowed to participate in women’s sports.

-A student who has begun hormone therapy may participate in activities such as workouts, practices and team activities, but not in interscholastic competition.
+A student who has begun hormone therapy may participate in activities such as workouts, practices and team activities, but not in intercollegiate competition.

-“With the exception of competitive cheer and competitive dance, the NAIA created separate categories for male and female participants,” the NAIA said.
-“Each NAIA sport includes some combination of strength, speed and stamina, providing competitive advantages for male student-athletes.
-As a result, the NAIA policy for transgender student-athletes applies to all sports except for competitive cheer and competitive dance, which are open to all students.”
+NAIA programs in competitive cheer and competitive dance are open to all students.
+The NAIA policy notes every other sport “includes some combination of strength, speed and stamina, providing competitive advantages for male student-athletes.”

+NAIA President and CEO Jim Carr said in an interview with The Associated Press he understands the policy will generate controversy but that it was deemed best for member schools for competitive reasons.

 Hours after the NAIA announcement, the NCAA released a statement: “College sports are the premier stage for women’s sports in America and the NCAA will continue to promote Title IX, make unprecedented investments in women’s sports and ensure fair competition for all student-athletes in all NCAA championships.”